breezyreeds/kangxi-strokecount/README.md

 # kangxi-strokecount

-A chinese character stroke count lookup table according to Kangxi Zidian (康熙字典) radical rules.
+A stroke count lookup table according to Kangxi Zidian (康熙字典) radical rules.

-Includes all chinese characters in Kangxi Zidian that are encoded in Unicode 9.0.0, with 63696 characters in total.
+Includes all han characters in Kangxi Zidian that are encoded in Unicode 9.0.0, with 63696 characters in total.

 The CSV table is encoded in UTF-8, with BOM and Windows EOL marks (CR/LF) to facilitate interoperation with Excel.